AyberkYavuz/artificial_neural_network_automation/README.md

 First, you should check the releases in order to install latest release.
 Please look at [Releases](https://github.com/AyberkYavuz/artificial_neural_network_automation/releases).

-After checking releases you can install this python package from available tar.gz files to your platform.
+After checking releases, you can install this python package from available tar.gz files to your platform.

 Example Installation
 ```bash